LBHackney-IT/API-Playbook/docs/x_ray.md

  ** Dashboard: **

-Service Lens can be used for a consolidated view of insights
+Service Lens can be used for a consolidated view of insights.

 We want to be able to be proactive in responding to alerts/issues.

 </TextToSpeech>